dickoa/prepr/README.md

 > [\[DOI\]](http://dx.doi.org/10.1016/j.cageo.2014.01.009)
 > [\[PDF\]](http://3dgeoinfo.bk.tudelft.nl/hledoux/pdfs/14_cgeo_prepair.pdf)

-If you use `prepair` for a scientific project, please cite this article.
+If you use the R package `prepr` for a scientific project, please cite their original work.

+## License

+This package is released under the GPL-3 license.